pluma/axn/README.md

 In addition to `data`, each listener will be passed the resolved value of the previous listener as a second argument, or `data` if the listener is the first in the sequence.

+The promise returned by the action has two additional methods to allow aborting an action that is still in progress:

+## promise.cancel()

+Cancels the action.
+Listeners that have not yet been invoked will no longer be called and the promise will be rejected with an error.

+## promise.cancelled():Boolean

+Returns `true` if the action was cancelled or `false` otherwise.

+This function can be used to determine whether a promise was rejected due to a regular error or because it was explicitly cancelled.

 ## axn.async.methods

 An object containing the default properties that will be copied to new async actions in addition to those in `axn.methods`.